 How to become a volunteer for the Airedale Rescue Group.
-We serve North and South Carolina, Georgia, Tennessee, and Alabama and assist in other states as requested by Airedale Rescue groups serving that region.
+We serve North and South Carolina, Georgia, Tennessee, and Alabama and assist as requested by Airedale Rescue groups serving that state.

 We always need help in several areas of rescue work:

 People who can assess and train dogs.
 Typically people with first hand experience with Airedales who as puppies love to chew, escape and explore.
 If you are loving, patient and understand setting limits on animals, then please contact us.